Automattic/wp-calypso/docs/coding-guidelines/javascript.md

 ### Function names

-The first word of a variable name should be a verb (not a noun) to avoid confusion with variables.
+The first word of a function name should be a verb (not a noun) to avoid confusion with variables.

 ```js
 // bad